Endtrz/hydragram/README.md

 ### hydragram

-Hydragram is an enhanced filter and handler system inspired by Pyrogram, built on top of Kurigram.
+**Hydragram is an enhanced filter and handler system inspired by Pyrogram, built on top of pyrogram.**

-It helps you avoid common Pyrogram errors—especially those related to using `group={}` in command handlers—by providing a simple and stable way to register commands and filters.
+**It helps you avoid common Pyrogram errors—especially those related to using `group={}` in command handlers—by providing a simple and stable way to register commands and filters.**

-With Hydragram, you no longer need to manually manage the `group` parameter or worry about filter conflicts.
-It handles all that smoothly for you, so your commands work reliably every time.
+**With Hydragram, you no longer need to manually manage the `group` parameter or worry about filter conflicts.
+It handles all that smoothly for you, so your commands work reliably every time.**

-Simplify your Telegram bot development and enjoy clean, easy-to-use decorators and filters designed for real-world use.
+**Simplify your Telegram bot development and enjoy clean, easy-to-use decorators and filters designed for real-world use.**

+### Testing Bot
+[Yumeko](https://t.me/Yumeko_ProXBot) *That is running on telegram by the last code of that Readme check it out*

+[Toji](https://t.me/Toji_ProXBot) *That is Another repo where this package used check it also*

 ## Installation